csev/cc4e/book/chap07.md

 "standard input," generally the user's terminal, with getchar. getchar () returns the next input character each time it is called.
-In most environments that support C, a file may be substituted for the terminal by using the \&lt; convention: if a program _prog_ uses getchar, then the command line
+In most environments that support C, a file may be substituted for the terminal by using the &lt; convention: if a program _prog_ uses getchar, then the command line

-prog \&lt;infile
+    prog <infile

 causes _prog_ to read inf lie instead of the terminal.
 The switching of the input is done in such a way that _prog_ itself is oblivious to the change; in particular, the string "\&lt;inf le" is not included in the command-line arguments in argv.
 The input switching is also invisible if the input comes from another program via a pipe mechanism; the command line

-otherprog I prog
+    otherprog | prog

 runs the two programs _otherprog_ and _prog,_ and arranges that the standard input for _prog_ comes from the standard output of _otherprog._